 In the bowl of a stand mixer fitted with a dough hook, combine the sugar, 1/3 cup melted butter, salt and the egg.
 Strain the milk into the bowl removing and discarding the lemon peel.
-Blend the mixture by hand using a spatula until combined.
+Blend the mixture by hand using a spoon or spatula until combined.
 Add two cups of the flour and turn the mixer on low.
 Blend until all the flour is incorporated.
 Add the yeast/water mixture and continue mixing until incorporated.
 Add 1 more cup of flour and continue to mix until blended.
-Finally, add 1/2 cup of flour plus more if needed to make a soft dough that is just a little sticky.
+Finally, add the remaining 1/2 cup of flour to make a soft dough that's just a little sticky.
 Turn the mixer on medium-low and knead for 5 minutes or until you have a smooth dough.
 Add a tablespoon of flour if needed to help clean the sides of the bowl.
 Don't add too much flour or the rolls will be dry.

-Place the dough in a clean, well oiled bowl and turn to cover the dough.
+Place the dough in a clean, well oiled bowl and turn to coat the dough.
 Cover the bowl with plastic wrap and move to a warm location free from drafts.
 (I use my microwave as a proofing oven with the task light on for warmth.)
-Allow the dough to rise until doubled in size, about 1 1/2 hours.
+Allow the dough to rise until doubled in size, about 1 to 1 1/2 hours.

 While the dough is rising, prepare the filling.
 Combine 1/3 cup of softened butter, 1/3 cup of granulated sugar and the juice and zest from 1 lemon.
 Mix until well blended.
 Set aside

-Grease two 8 or 9-inch round cake pans or one 13x9-inch baking pan.
+Grease or butter two 8 or 9-inch round cake pans or one 13x9-inch baking pan.
 Set aside.

-When the dough has doubled in size, gently punch it down and turn out onto a clean floured work surface.
-Roll the dough into a 15 by 9-inch rectangle.
+When the dough has doubled in size gently punch it down and turn out onto a clean, lightly floured work surface.
+Roll the dough into a 15 by 10-inch rectangle.
 Spread the filling all over the dough leaving a 1/2-inch border on the 15-inch side.
 Roll the dough up beginning on the 15-inch side with filling.
-Roll the dough somewhat tight, at least not loose.
+Roll the dough somewhat tight, tucking and rolling as you go.
 Lightly dampen the 1/2-inch edge with water using your finger.
-This will help the roll seal.
+Pinch the seam to seal.
 Cut the roll in half, then each half in half again.
 Cut each one-forth section into 3 equal size rolls.
 Place the rolls cut side up in the prepared pan(s).

-Move the rolls to a warm location free from drafts and allow them to rise for 60 minutes or until doubled in size and puffy.
+Move the rolls to a warm location free from drafts and allow them to rise for 45 to 60 minutes or until doubled in size and puffy.
 Preheat oven to 350 degrees.

-Bake the rolls for 20 - 25 minutes or until nicely browned.
+Bake the rolls for 25 to 30 minutes or until nicely browned.